andy489/Introduction_to_Programming_CPP/README.md

-#### Welcome to the repository for extra materials for Introduction to programming for Software Engineering, Computer Science & Informaticss  Systems at Faculty of Mathematics & Informatics (FMI), Sofia University (SU) "St. Kliment Ohridski".
+#### Welcome to the repository for extra materials for "Introduction to programming" course in Software Engineering, Computer Science & Informatics Systems at Faculty of Mathematics & Informatics (FMI), Sofia University (SU) "St. Kliment Ohridski".